 What keeps people from doing new MHP development is they need to know how to do one, it takes longer to get them started, it can be difficult to get a park approved (entitlements) and there is no cash flow until the park is leased up.
 Besides putting together an experienced team the developer must have sufficient financial resources to put the project together and that can be considerable.

-We also like MHP because in good economic times and bad economic times MHP offer an affordable alternative to the high cost of housing.
-They produce a better return on money invested then most other R.E investment property types and that gives us the ability to offer our investors double digit returns.
+We also like MHP because in good economic times and bad economic times MHP offers an affordable alternative to the high cost of housing.
+They produce a better return on money invested than most other R.E investment property types and that gives us the ability to offer our investors double-digit returns.

 Why warehouse business parks?

-The short answer is the need is there and they are profitable rental properties; all over the country, in high growth areas large warehouses are being built that cater to large corporate clients.
+The short answer is the need is there and they are profitable rental properties; all over the country, in high-growth areas, large warehouses are being built that cater to large corporate clients.
 These large facilities are great but there is a market segment that gets left out, small local businesses needing 5,000 to 10,000 square feet of space.
-If you do a search of the commercial market you will find a shortage of warehouse type buildings in the 3,000 to 12,000 SF size ranges.
-When you do find them they often older buildings that lack what businesses are looking for namely: Tall wall heights 16’-30’ high, natural lighting, modern electrical and utility infrastructure, loading docks, fenced truck yards, and good highway access.
-With new development we can provide what the market is looking for.
+If you do a search of the commercial market you will find a shortage of warehouse-type buildings in the 3,000 to 12,000 SF size ranges.
+When you do find them they often have older buildings that lack what businesses are looking for namely: Tall wall heights 16’-30’ high, natural lighting, modern electrical and utility infrastructure, loading docks, fenced truck yards, and good highway access.
+With the new development, we can provide what the market is looking for.

-By developing new warehouse business parks in the 12 to 25-acre size with 20 to 40-buildings in the park we have the economies of scale to offer rental rates that compete favorable with older warehouse stock that lack the amenities and features that new buildings can provide.
-We can offer competitive rental rates while getting good monthly cash flows that enable us to provide our investors with double digit returns.
+By developing new warehouse business parks in the 12 to 25-acre size with 20 to 40-buildings in the park we have the economies of scale to offer rental rates that compete favorably with older warehouse stock that lack the amenities and features that new buildings can provide.
+We can offer competitive rental rates while getting good monthly cash flows that enable us to provide our investors with double-digit returns.

 Interested parties please contact us.